Skip navigation

 • 5

 Pass the liver purée through a fine sieve in two batches.
-This is quite easy and without unnecessary resistance, removing any unblended liver pieces and giving the pâté smoothness.
+It goes quite easily and without unnecessary resistance, removing unblended pieces of liver and giving the pâté a smooth texture.

 • 6